Survey of Labour and Income Dynamics (SLID)

 At the heart of the survey's objectives is the understanding of the economic well-being of Canadians: what economic shifts do individuals and families live through, and how does it vary with changes in their paid work, family make-up, receipt of government transfers or other factors?

 Data release - June 27, 2013 - This is the last release from the Survey of Labour and Income Dynamics.
-For more information, please click on the "Summary of changes over time" sidebar.
+For more information, please click on the "Summary of changes" tab.

 - Questionnaire(s) and reporting guide(s)